 Many investors use crypto exchanges to store their cryptocurrencies as it is convenient.
 Despite the strong cryptocurrency security measures implemented on these exchanges, they are still prone to occasional criminal activity and being hacked.
 Such weaknesses have seen investors incur damaging losses from time to time as their funds are wiped clean by hackers.

-With Phishing attacks, hackers use websites or platforms that appear to be authentic in an effort to deceive you into entering your login details and password.
+With Phishing attacks, hackers use websites or platforms that appear authentic to deceive you into entering your login details and password.
 Once they obtain your details, it is relatively easy for them to access your funds.

 The main types of phishing attacks are:

 - Phishing websites where criminals use fake websites to get your login details.
 These are usually found through fake ads online.
-Always make sure that the website address is correct before entering any login details.
+Always ensure the website address is correct before entering any login details.

-- Email phishing is where criminals send emails that appear to be authentic in an effort to get your login details.
-To ensure your cryptocurrency security, always check the source of the email and make sure that the website you are directed to is the correct one.
+- Email phishing is where criminals send emails that appear to be authentic to get your login details.
+To ensure your cryptocurrency security, always check the email source and ensure that the website you are directed to is the correct one.

 Fraud and Scams